Skip to content

 Mindfulness Based Programmes

 Mindfulness Based Programmes encourage a greater awareness of our experiences, including our thoughts, emotions and physical sensations.
-Often we go through our day on ‘automatic pilot’ and this is when unhelpful habits and reactions can contribute to our difficulties.
+Often, we go through our day on ‘automatic pilot’, and this is when unhelpful habits and reactions can contribute to our difficulties.

-We currently offer 2 different Mindfulness based treatments.
+We currently offer two different mindfulness-based treatments:

 • Mindfulness for Depression